-Learn everything about Chateau Grand Barrail Lamarzelle Figeac St. Emilion with wine tasting notes, wine and food pairing tops, best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Grand Barrail Lamarzelle Figeac St. Emilion with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Grand Barrail Lamarzelle Figeac History, Overview

 Chateau Grand Barrail Lamarzelle Figeac, as the name suggests, was once part of the massive Figeac estate.
 The vineyard was created in 1873 with the purchase of a 2.5-hectare parcel of vines from Chateau Figeac.
 Originally the property was known as Chateau Rebeyrolle, taking its name from the owner, Marie Berthe Rebeyrolle.

 The original chateau, which is now a hotel was built in 1903.
 Prior to 1956, what we know of as Chateau Grand Barrail Lamarzelle Figeac was a part of the vineyard that now goes into producing Chateau Grand Barrail Lamarzelle Figeac and Chateau La Marzelle.

 In 1972, a portion of the estate was turned into one of the top hotels in the Right Bank, Hotel Grand Barrail.
 Located not far from the St. Emilion village, Grand Barrail, (which was originally created as the chateau in 1903) became a hotel and restaurant in 1993.

 For visitors seeking a stay in the vineyards that is close to all the famous Bordeaux wine properties in the Right Bank, and not far from the village of Saint Emilion, this is a good choice.